obsproject/obs-studio/docs/sphinx/reference-core.rst

 ---------------------

-.. function:: bool obs_audio_monitoring_supported(void)
+.. function:: bool obs_audio_monitoring_available(void)

-   :return: Whether audio monitoring is supported on the current platform
+   :return: Whether audio monitoring is supported and available on the current platform

 ---------------------